nicolasprevot/GpuShareSat/gpuShareLib/README.md

 1. Whenever a conflict is found, call: ```trySendAssignmentToGpu(decisionLevel() - 1)```
 2. Whenever unit propagation completes without conflicts, call: ```trySendAssignmentToGpu(decisionLevel())```

 The first is less likely to overwhelm the GPU with too many assignments, but it does not work very well with chronological backtracking, when the second one does.
+The second one is recommended.

 ### Importing clauses from the GPU
 The GpuClauseSharer method to call is: ``` bool popReportedClause(int cpuSolverId, int* &lits, int &count, long &gpuClauseId) ```